Guardrails to ensure Chatbots remain Safe and Accurate

 Running the Chatbot with Guardrails

-Example 1: Jailbreak attempt
+Example 1: Adversarial Attempt

-The response is now safely handled using a fallback response.
-Now let’s test some additional queries to see how our guardrails framework performs:
+Now let’s test some additional queries to see how our guardrailed Chatbot performs:

-Example 2: Simple shipping query
+Example 2: Simple Shipping Query

 shipping_query = "What's your free shipping policy for orders within the continental US?"